Greenhouse

 Sussex Middle School

-Students at Sussex Middle School in New Brunswick are championing climate action in their community by building a greenhouse to provide food for the breakfast club.
+Students at Sussex Middle School are building a greenhouse to provide food for the breakfast club.
+While waiting for the greenhouse materials to arrive at their rural community, they implemented a composting program!

 The Problem